Advertiser Disclosure

 Always check if you might be eligible for a bonus for a group you’re a part of, such as students, seniors, military, or new immigrants.
 Many banks offer packages or special accounts for these populations, and you might find that you can earn a little extra for completing a few easy banking chores.

-Current Bank Account Promotions
+Notable Bank Account Promotions

 If you’re curious whether you might benefit from a bank account bonus, here are a few notable promotions currently available.
 All of these are mid-tier accounts – the same offers are also available on top-tier accounts, but with higher fees or fee waiver requirements.

-• BMO Performance Plan + Family Bundle
+• BMO Performance Plan

 • Additional $50 bonus upon adding a family member through the Family Bundle

-• Complete two of the following three requirements:
+• Complete the following two requirements:

-• Two pre-authorized payment (at least $50)
+• Make two pre-authorized payments from different payees (at least $50)

-• Two bill payments (at least $50)
+• Make two bill payments to different payees (at least $50)

-• Offer ends July 3, 2023
+• Offer ends July 2, 2024

 • CIBC Smart Account

-• Two different pre-authorized payments within the same month
+• Set up two different pre-authorized payments

 • The direct deposit and the pre-authorized debit must remain in effect for at least a year